-The Kay O’Connor Rosenlieb Scholarship was recently reestablished through the CCBC Foundation and endowed in the amount of $10,000 by Dr. Rosenlieb’s daughter Judy Rowley and family, Dan, Jim and Katy Rowley.
+The Kay O’Connor Rosenlieb Scholarship was recently reestablished through the CCBC Foundation by Dr. Rosenlieb’s daughter Judy Rowley and family, Dan, Jim and Katy Rowley.

 Dr. Rosenlieb was a well-known nurse throughout Western Pennsylvania, dedicated to excellence in all her pursuits.
 Prior to teaching, her professional experience included hospital and physician’s office nursing.
 Dr. Rosenlieb began her teaching career at the former Rochester Hospital School of Nursing.
 She was later hired by CCBC, rising to the Director of Nursing and Allied Health position within a few short years.
 Dr. Rosenlieb also served as the Director of the Learning Center at CCBC.

 While working full time, she continued her education and earned two master’s degrees as well as her PhD.
 Dr. Rosenlieb later became an associate professor at Slippery Rock University and, while there, rose to chairperson of the Nursing Department.
 She also served on two boards, Aliquippa Home Health Care and Villa St. Joseph.
 When she retired, she started a parish nursing program at Beaver United Methodist Church.
 Dr. Rosenlieb cared deeply for people, especially the most vulnerable in our society.